Predicting Dry Spells of the West African Monsoon Season Using Machine Learning Methods: Results

 \subsection{Dry Spell Results}

-We take a very similar approach to getting test results for our dry spell model using LOOCV.
-This time however, the most important metrics come in the form of a classification report typical for binary classification problems.
+We take a very similar approach as the onset model to getting test results.
+We again use LOOCV, testing on all years we have real world data for.
+For evaluation of our model, the most important metrics come in the form of a classification report typical for binary classification problems.
 We care about the metrics: precision, recall, and $F_1$-score.
 The formulas for these are as follows,

 where $T\!P$ = True Positives (positives we predict that are correct), $F\!P$ = False Positives (positives we predict whose ground truth value is 0) and $F\!N$ = False Negatives (zeros we predict whose true value is 1).
 Thus, precision represents the proportion of predicted positives that are correct, while recall measures the proportion of actual positives that were correctly identified. $F_1$ score is the harmonic mean of the two.
-We are also use raw accuracy which is just the proportion of correct predictions out of all predictions.
-The full report is given in Table 1, where the macro row is an average of both classes' scores, and the weighted row is a weighted average of both classes' scores based on the class size, and support gives the class counts.
-For these metrics, we can either average each individual metric over all the classification reports we get for each year when we do LOOCV, or we can "flatten" all the predictions over the years, giving a vector of length $44\times224 = 9856$, and create a classification report.
-Both methods are extremely similar, we present the results using the latter.
+The full report is given in Table 1, where the macro row is an average of both classes' scores, the weighted row is a weighted average of both classes' scores based on the class size, and support gives the class counts.